Understanding ASP.NET Dynamic Compilation

 For more information, seeand the "Compilation Life Cycle" section of .

 When your code is compiled, the resulting assemblies are cached in a folder on the server.
 This folder requires appropriate permissions so that your code compiles and runs correctly.
 You can configure both the compilation folder location and the permissions under which your code compiles and operates.

 Compilation Folder Location

 By default, when you compile a Web application the compiled code is placed in the Temporary ASP.NET Files folder.
 This folder is a subdirectory of the location where you installed the .NET framework.
 Typically, the location is the following:

 Compilation Folder Required Permissions

 The .NET installation process creates the Temporary ASP.NET Files folder and assigns access permissions to the ASP.NET local user account, which has the high-trust permissions needed to access your compiled code.
 If you modify your configuration or account settings, you must make sure that the account you use has high-trust permissions to the Temporary ASP.NET Files folder.
-For additional details, see How to: Run the Worker Process Under a User Account.
+For additional details, see.

 Compilation Folder Configurability